yurisuika/Isabella/README.md

 Resource packs available as .ZIP archives ready to download!

-Java packs for 1.8 and up (when JSON model support was added) now have some model improvements that were previously relegated to the custom model pack!
+Packs for 1.8 and up (when JSON model support was added) now have some model improvements that were previously relegated to the custom model pack!
 These include adding additional textures for certain block faces, models based on what was previously just transparency, and models that turn flat blocks into full 3D!

-All versions come stock with OptiFine support.
+1.6 and up come with Forge and expanded OptiFine support!

+1.14 and up come with Fabric API and Lambda Better Grass support!

+1.16 and up come with Plasmo Voice support!

+1.17 and up come with Simple Voice Chat and Seasons support!

 Check out the threads linked below for other modded versions, remixes, and the original packs!
-1.17 and up come with support for Simple Voice Chat and Fabric Seasons!

 Be sure to check out [*Catherine*](https://github.com/yurisuika/Catherine/), a Fabric mod that adds custom color support and more for Isabella!
 Available for 1.17 and up!

 #### Snapshot Version